 are still embracing them.
 As of mid 2016 granite was gaining in popularity for kitchen worktops, at the

-a given that there’ll still be plenty of demand for granite in the kitchen.
+it’s a given that there’ll still be plenty of demand for granite in the kitchen.

 3. Quartz Kitchen Worktops — While quartz has a small percentage of the total overall market share